Skip to Content

 Osteosarcoma is the most common type of bone cancer.
 Malignant fibrous histiocytoma (MFH) of bone is a rare tumor of the bone.
 It is treated like osteosarcoma.

 Ewing sarcoma is another kind of bone cancer, but it is not covered in this summary.
-See the PDQ summary about Ewing Sarcoma Family of Tumors for more information.
+See the PDQ summary about Ewing Sarcoma Treatment for more information.

 Having past treatment with radiation can increase the risk of osteosarcoma.